CliMA/Oceananigans.jl/docs/src/appendix/benchmarks.md

 This is a benchmark of a simple "static ocean" configuration.
-The time stepping and Poisson solver still takes the same amount of time whether the ocean is static or active, so it is quite indicative of actual performance.
+The time stepping and Poisson solver still takes the same amount of time whether the ocean is static or active, so it is indicative of actual performance.
 It tests the performance of a bare-bones horizontally-periodic model with `topology = (Periodic, Periodic, Bounded)`.

 ```